Rugby league in Australia: Location

 Rugby league is by far the largest and most popular sport in New South Wales, Queensland and the Australian Capital Territory (which constitute 55% of the population of Australia).
-In these states, NRL viewership figures far outweigh those of any other sport, and crowd figures are ahead of those of Cricket and the AFL, the next largest sports in terms of attendance.
+In these states, NRL viewership figures far outweigh those of any other sport, and crowd figures are ahead of those of Cricket and the Australian rules football, the next largest sports in terms of attendance.

 New South Wales and Queensland account for the majority of rugby league participation numbers.
 However, per capita figures show that Queensland and the Northern Territory rate ahead of New South Wales participation figures, making Queensland and the Northern Territory the largest participators per capita of rugby league in Australia.

-Rugby league enjoys lower participation in other states of Australia due to competition with Australia's other premier football code Australian rules football, and the high junior level participation rates of other sports such as soccer and basketball.
+Rugby league enjoys lower participation in other states of Australia due to competition with Australia's other major football code Australian rules football, and the high junior level participation rates of other sports such as soccer and basketball.
 Victoria and Western Australia have roughly an equal number of participants with Western Australia higher per capita.
 The establishment of the Melbourne Storm has seen Victoria experience growth in player counts, especially in school based rugby league participation which registered 9,023 participants in 2022.
 South Australia has the lowest participation levels for mainland Australia and Tasmania has, by far, the least participants for rugby league in the entire nation.